infobloxopen/atlas-app-toolkit/auth/README.md

   return myAttributes, nil
 }
 ```
-In the example callback above, each request to the Themis will include an two additional attributes: the city and country (although both are hardcoded).
-It shows how you can modify the authorization logic without making changes to the toolkit code.
+Each request to the Themis will include an two additional attributes: the city and country (although both are hardcoded).
+The point being, you can modify the authorization logic without making changes to the toolkit code.

 ### `WithRequest`

-The `WithRequest` option will
+This option includes information about the gRPC request as part of the request to Themis.
+The interceptor will add the following attributes.

+- The gRPC service name (e.g. `/PetStore`)
+- The gRPC function name (e.g. `ListAllPets`)

+### `WithTLS`

+This option uses metadata from a TLS-authenticated client.
+When included, the following options are included in a request to Themis.

+- Whether or not the request-sender is TLS authenticated
+- The TLS certificate issuer (if authenticated)
+- The TLS common subject name (if authenticated)